Mike3rd/mturko_vercel/content/page/toby2.md

 (Right 19)

-> Toby gave her the side eye- here's your pose.
+> Toby gave her the side eye- here's your pose. vote on this
 She wants likes, not walks or belly-ache."

 He turned his tail (no fuss, no bark)...